cobeylab/flu_strain_compare/README.md

 ## Dependencies

 This utility runs in a container defined by the `Dockerfile`, so you should only need Docker installed on your system.
 You can use the following command to build the container, but note that Docker does not run on Midway.
-I've tested this on my local Ubuntu and Windows machines, but not on OSX.
+I've tested this on Ubuntu, Windows 10, and an M1 Mac.

 ```
 docker build ./ -t flu_strain_compare